lizhanmit/learning-notes/spark-streaming-note/spark-streaming-note.md

 - Purely based on processing time.
 To handle event-time operations, applications need to implement them on their own. **DStream API does not support event-time processing.**
 - **No way to handle late data.**
 - Only operates in a micro-batch fashion, making it difficult to support alternative execution modes.
+- If you want millisecond level, use stream computing framework, e.g. Storm.

 ---